vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 ### Part one, in which we see a glimpse

-What’s in it for me, should I cease <br>
+What's in it for me, should I cease <br>
 to write these songs or write them more. <br>
 When my mind is lost in its war,  <br>
 my next self sends a note of peace.

 I can use it to find my way. <br>
-Then there’s the cost of a good deed, <br>
+Then there's the cost of a good deed, <br>
 so I write it for all to read,  <br>
 and see a glimpse of the next day.

 I look in to the glass, at times, <br>
-see some thing I didn’t think I’d see, <br>
+see some thing I didn't think I'd see, <br>
-at once sense I knew there It’d be, <br>
+at once sense I knew there It'd be, <br>
-and feel I’ve to tell that in rhymes. <br>
+and feel I've to tell that in rhymes. <br>

 That is the glass door of the soul, <br>
 where all gods and sprites live and thrive. <br>
 Those same that made me give and strive, <br>
-those same that’ll make me full and whole.
+those same that'll make me full and whole.

 Please let all past forms and views pass. <br>
 Please meet Them here.
 First light of dawn,  <br>